 Fiscal 2016 Compared with Fiscal 2015.
-We reported consolidated operating profit of \$38.4 million for fiscal 2016, a \$53.7 million, or 58%, decrease from the \$92.1 million operating profit reported for fiscal 2015.
-This decline in profitability was driven primarily by a 13% decrease in sales, which was the primary driver of a \$48.5 million decrease in gross profit, and a \$12.1 million increase in impairment, restructuring and other charges.
-These factors were partially offset by a \$5.1 million decrease in SG&A expenses and a \$1.8 million decrease in research and development.
+We reported consolidated sales of \$829.7 million in fiscal 2016, a 13% decrease from the prior year.
+Our operating profit decreased by 58% from the prior year to \$38.4 million in fiscal 2016.
+This decline in profitability was driven primarily by the decrease in sales, which was the primary driver of a \$48.5 million decrease in gross profit, and a \$12.1 million increase in impairment, restructuring and other charges.
+These factors were partially offset by a \$5.1 million decrease in SG&A expenses and a \$1.8 million decrease in R&D.